MalinkyZubr/Networking/Notes.md

 * then enter interface configuration mode, and set the ip for the p2p connectio between the multilayer switch and router.
 The subnet mask should be 255.255.255.252
 #### Switch side
 * enbable default interface to the router using default interface (interface connected to router)
-* enable ip routing using "ip routing" which allows to build IP table. without this intervlan routing wont work
+* enable ip routing using `ip routing` which allows to build IP table. without this intervlan routing wont work
 * enter selected interface
-* then in the interface, run "no switchport", so that the port becomes a layer 3 routed port
+* then in the interface, run `no switchport`, so that the port becomes a layer 3 routed port
 * configure the ip address as you would on any router to correspond with the p2p connection
 * then on the switch, set the default route, ip route 0.0.0.0 0.0.0.0 (router ip)
 * thyen do show interfaces status, in order to check the interface works